GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 Agile Software Development introduces a very different way of working from Traditional Software Development.
 The main differences can be seen in the way IT Professionals collaborate with each other when developing and testing software by adopting to new and improved technologies and new technical practices to create smart solutions with the focus of delivering products and services related to software for a delightful customer experience.

 Agile software development lies in delivering working software frequently with preference to shorter iterations.
 Unlike traditional ways, developers and testers work together continuously and in parallel.
-While this methodology works wonders for organizations as it benefits their customers, embracing.
-Agile is not an easy task for most of the Agile teams and even more difficult for the testing community.
+While this methodology works wonders for organizations as it benefits their customers, embracing Agile is not an easy task for most of the Agile teams and even more difficult for the testing community.

-Working as Quality Assurance Engineer in an Agile environment is challenging.
-The expectations from this role have changed and evolved over last decade and still continuously changing.
-Quality Assurance Engineers in Agile teams have faced challenges such as frequently changing requirements, incomplete and unclear requirements, lack of focused testing, insufficient unit testing by developers, less examples and scenarios by Product Owner and etc. Apart from these common challenges below are other challenges that do not get highlighted but have larger impact on the overall software delivery.
+Working as a Quality Assurance Engineer in an Agile environment is challenging.
+The expectations from this role have changed and evolved over the last decade and still continuously changing.
+Quality Assurance Engineers in Agile teams have faced challenges such as frequently changing requirements, incomplete and unclear requirements, lack of focused testing, insufficient unit testing by developers, less examples and scenarios by Product Owner etc...
+Apart from these common challenges, below are other challenges that do not get highlighted but have larger impact on the overall software delivery.

-The very essence of agile development is [delivering working software frequently](https://www.testingexcellence.com/best-practices-for-continuous-testing-in-agile/) each time adding or enhancing a small feature which is of value to the customer.
-That it poses a lot of challenge not only for testers but also developers and anyone else involved in the delivery of application.
+The very essence of agile development is [delivering working software frequently](https://www.testingexcellence.com/best-practices-for-continuous-testing-in-agile/) each time adding or enhancing a small feature which is of value to the customer that it poses a lot of challenge not only for testers but also developers and anyone else involved in the delivery of application.

 <img src="https://media.giphy.com/media/sLJcUkl0idZBu/giphy.gif" width="200" height="200" />

-In this article, list some of the most common Agile Testing Challenges for Quality Assurance Engineers in Agile projects and how to overcome these challenges successfully.
+In this article, I list some of the most common Agile Testing Challenges for Quality Assurance Engineers in Agile projects and how to overcome these challenges successfully.

 1. **Waterfall Type Sprints**

-In Agile development environment software testing is not done in phases or after the entire development is done.
+In Agile development environment, software testing is not done in phases or after the entire development is done.
 Instead it is a continuous activity, right from the start of the project until the end of it and goes on in iterations.
 For teams that are new to Agile, often these iterations become mini-waterfalls, making the testers wait until the user stories are developed.

 Testers are left with the last 2 to 3 days of the sprint to test the entire sprint backlog.
 This results in less time for testing, sometimes compromising on the scope and quality of testing.
 This happens because the team adopts the process but not the Agile mindset.